JetBrains/teamcity-documentation/topics/perforce-workspace-handling-in-teamcity.md

        echo "##teamcity[setParameter name='vcsroot.P4_ExternalVCSRootID.p4client' value='customP4ClientName']"
        ```

-       > Since TeamCity updates a workspace according to settings of a corresponding VCS Root, make sure the root settings have [Client Mapping](perforce.md#Map+Perforce+Depot+to+Client) to the same `customP4ClientName` as in your Service Message.
+       > Since TeamCity updates a workspace according to settings of a corresponding VCS Root, make sure the VCS Root settings have the same [Client Mapping](perforce.md#Map+Perforce+Depot+to+Client) as `customP4ClientName` workspace in your Service Message.
        >
        {type="warning"}